geoserver/geoserver.github.io/_posts/2023-11-27-geoserver-2-24-1-released.md

 Thanks Jody Garnett for these improvements on behalf of GeoBeyond.

 note: Over the course of 2024 the OAuth2 plugins will [need to be rewritten](https://github.com/geoserver/geoserver/wiki/Jakarta-EE) for spring-framework 6.
-Interested parties are encouraged to reach out to geoserver-devel email list; ideally we would like to see this functionality implemented as and included as part of GeoServer.
+Interested parties are encouraged to reach out to geoserver-devel email list; ideally we would like to see this functionality implemented and included as part of GeoServer.

 # About GeoServer 2.24 Series